hydra3333/Pi4NAS64/README.md

    - `Designate the mount point for the USB3 external hard drive` it's a "virtual" place used everywhere to access the top level of the USB3 external hard drive when mounted, eg `/mnt/mp4library1`
    - `Designate the root folder on the USB3 external hard drive` it's the top level folder on the USB3 external hard drive containing .mp4 files and subfolders containing .mp4 files, eg `/mnt/mp4library1/mp4library1`

+7. Answer more prompts
+   - sometimes we will be asked to visually scan and check setup results for issues, and to press Enter to continue

+8. When the process completes, it will Reboot the Pi4 so that Part_1 settings take effect, before ytou can successfully start Part_2

+9. After the reboot from Part_1, start a Terminal and start Part_2 the install/configure process, to install hd-idle, NFS, SAMBA:
+     ```
+     cd ~/Desktop
+     chmod +777 *.sh
+     ./setupNAS_part_2.sh 2>&1 | tee setupNAS_part_2.log
+     ```

-6. Answer more prompts
+6. Answer more prompts , similar to Part_1
    - when we see something like this:
      ```
      Before we start the server, we’ll want to set a Samba password.
 Enter we pi password.
      + sudo smbpasswd -a pi
      New SMB password:
      ```
-     enter the password we had set for the pi login,
+     enter the password we had set for the 'pi' login,
      then enter it again when we see `Retype new SMB password:`
    - then when we see something like this,
      ```